Center for Advocacy

 Professor Scott Pryor is the Bankruptcy Practicum’s overseeing faculty member and will connect students with an experienced bankruptcy lawyer in Hampton Roads: G. Russell Boleman, III, founder of Boleman Law Firm, or Jodi Champagne, an attorney for The Law Offices of John W. Lee, P.C.
 Attorneys and Counselors at Law.

-Regent’s competition teams have won over 60 regional and national championships, best brief, and best oralist awards.
+Regent’s competition teams have won more than 60 regional and national championships, best brief, and best oralist awards.

 Regional and national competitions allow students to simulate stages of the legal process such as client interviewing, settlement negotiation, appellate brief writing and oral arguments.